Whether the divorce occurs on happy terms or not, it is crucial that you as a company have a plan for how to say goodbye to an employee.

-Let us first look at terminations.
+Let's look at terminations.
 There may be many legitimate reasons why you will have to say goodbye to an employee, but few people think it is a fun situation to be in.
 It places a number of demands on the employer – both for ethical and strategic reasons.

 In the case of sudden or acute dismissal, it is essential that a contingency plan is ready.
 There must be a plan for who is to present the termination, as well as where and when it should be done, as well as a procedure for how equipment is returned – for example, IT or special equipment.

-And make sure that there is a clear roadmap for how access to different IT systems, email accounts and so on can be cut immediately.
+And make sure that there is a clear roadmap for how access to different IT systems, email accounts, and so on can be cut immediately.

-If the employee has not been terminated due to, for instance, criminal circumstances, but “simply” has not really picked up the pace or is a victim of too few orders, you should allow them to goodbye to their soon-to-be former coworkers.
+If the employee has not been terminated due to, for example, criminal circumstances, but “simply” has not really picked up the pace or is a victim of too few orders, you should allow them to say goodbye to their soon-to-be former coworkers.
 Maybe not on the day of the termination, but during a visit to the company after some time.
 Maybe you’re wondering what value it might have for your business, but we’ll get back to this.

 To a large extent, most workplaces resemble a football club.
 Everyone has an interest in the players performing at the highest level, but if it goes too well, they become attractive to the market.

-However, one rarely gets a gigantic transfer fee when the key employee changes jobs, but in return you can get something else – a potential customer, an ambassador or some insight.
+However, one rarely gets a gigantic transfer fee when the key employee changes jobs, but in return you can get something else – a potential customer, an ambassador, or some insight.

 If you are able to depart in a good way, you will have someone who knows you and your business, and it is likely that they will be interested in building a business relationship if it is relevant in the new job.

 With regard to employer branding, it is imperative that you have as many ambassadors out there as possible.
-In the fight for talent, many companies are selected or rejected based on soft parameters such as the working environment and culture, and in that game it can be expensive to end up with a reputation as a place where it is not nice to be.
+In the fight for talent, many companies are selected or rejected based on soft parameters such as the working environment and culture, and in that game, it can be expensive to end up with a reputation as a place where it is not nice to be.
 It is also in relation to this that it may be a good idea to keep the door open for employees that you have actually fired.
 By being accommodating, you increase the likelihood that they will actually act as your ambassadors, rather than becoming bards of tales of how bad a place your business is.

 If a skilled employee ends up finding work elsewhere, you should relate to the following points: